z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 So our situtation now is that the Z88DK program, with its DATA and BSS sections and heap, start (by default) at 0x8000 (32768) and grow upwards.
-The top byte of the heap will be 0xFBFA, above which is our JMP instruction, then the vector table, then the 600 byte stack, then the UDGs.
-This is a reasonably compact and memory efficient arrangement.
+The top byte of the heap will be 0xFBFA, above which is our JMP instruction, then 2 unused bytes, then the vector table, then the 600 byte stack, then the UDGs.
+This is a reasonably compact and memory efficient arrangement, but as mentioned before, it's only one solution.
+If your program already has something in high memory you'll need to rearrange things.
+For now, this approach works for us.

 Having worked all that out, we can now look at the program which arranges it.